antweiss/antweiss-hugo-src/content/about.md

 # Welcome stranger!

-I'm **Ant Weiss** - entrepreneur,  software delivery consultant, musician, public speaker, writer and instructor.
+I'm **Ant Weiss** - an entrepreneur,  software delivery consultant, musician, public speaker, writer and instructor.

 All this in no particular order and in parallel to being a male human being blessed to have a wonderful family and friends!
 Yes, we all get on each other's nerves, but that's what makes it fun!